The Green Mama gives a few tips for shopping green, ethical, and last-minute

 2. Books!
 People love books.
 Kids love books.
 Grown-ups love books.
 You don’t even have to read to love books.
 They can be new or reused, audio or print: I’ve been known to take favourites right off my bookshelf to pass on.
 It’s the idea that someone would think enough about you to pick something personalized.
 If you don’t have any idea what kind of book to buy: I recommend checking out the hyper-local sections.
 It’s always fun to get a book about your area whether you are a child or adult.

-And, um, may I say that the Green Mama book is like giving somebody all the parenting books they need in one: it includes interviews with authors of some of my favourite books such as the author of Cure Your Child with Food, author of the Virtual Child, author of There’s Lead in your Lipstick, and is recommended by greats like the Ecoholic, David Suzuki Foundation, and green guru Paul Hawken.
-Click on the links above to find the books on Amazon.
+And, um, may I say that there are now two Green Mama Books (Green Mama-to-Be covers fertility, pregnancy, and postpartum) and (Green Mama covers the first ten years of parenting).
+They include interviews with authors of some of my favourite books such as the authors of Cure Your Child with Food, Virtual Child, Eat Naked cookbook, and is recommended by greats like the Ecoholic, David Suzuki Foundation, and green guru Paul Hawken.
 Get them instantly as an ebook or audiobook.

 Or, consider a magazine subscription to my favourite parenting magazine: EcoParent (disclaimer: I write for them, but I also read it cover to cover every time.
 It’s great!)

 3. Stories.
 I can never say enough about how much I love Sparkle Stories.
-These creative and gentle stories for children are downloaded like podcasts and create an imaginative space for children to explore.
-I have given these numerous times as last minute gifts because they are awesome and they appear INSTANTLY in the recipients email folder.
+These creative and gentle audio stories for children create an imaginative space for children to explore.
+I have given these numerous times as last minute gifts because they are awesome and the link to download the ap and give access to thousands of stories appear INSTANTLY in the recipients email folder.
 Instant.
 So, if its Solstice, Christmas Day, or the day of the birthday party, no fears, it’s not too late.

 You can buy anything you find on this page through Amazon and have a small bit of the sale go to support The Green Mama, without it costing you anything more.
 Just follow the links.
 Thank you!